-CPLR 211(e), Legislature Extends the Limitations Period to 20 Years
+CPLR 211(e), Legislature extends the limitations period to 20 years.
 "When the Legislature has intended to revive time-barred claims, it has typically unambiguously done so, providing a limited window when stale claims may be pursued."
 Regina Metro.
 Co. v.
 New York State Div. of Hous. and Community Renewal, 35 N.Y.3d 332, 371 (2020).
-In 1987, the Legislature enacted CPLR 211(e) to extend support arrears enforcement to 20 years, which concretely proves that the Legislature will extend a limitations period when policy so demands: "For support, alimony or maintenance.
-An action or proceeding to enforce any temporary order, permanent order or judgment of any court of competent jurisdiction which awards support, alimony or maintenance, regardless of whether or not arrears have been reduced to a money judgment, must be commenced within twenty years from the date of a default in payment."
+CPLR 211(e) is such a concrete instance where the Legislature, in 1987, extended enforcement of support arrears to 20 years: "An action or proceeding to enforce any temporary order, permanent order or judgment of any court of competent jurisdiction which awards support, alimony or maintenance, regardless of whether or not arrears have been reduced to a money judgment, must be commenced within twenty years from the date of a default in payment."

-General Obligations Law §17-103(1)

-In General Obligations Law (GOL) §17-103(1), the Legislature saw fit to establish parameters, which allow parties, not the court, to privately extend limitations periods: "A promise to waive, to extend, or not to plead the statute of limitation applicable to an action arising out of a contract express or implied in fact or in law, if made after the accrual of the cause of action and made, either with or without consideration, in a writing signed by the promisor or his agent is effective, according to its terms, to prevent interposition of the defense of the statute of limitation in an action or proceeding commenced within the time that would be applicable if the cause of action had arisen at the date of the promise, or within such shorter time as may be provided in the promise."
+General Obligations Law §17-103(1).
+In GOL §17-103(1), the Legislature saw fit to establish parameters to allow parties, not the court, to privately extend limitations periods: "A promise to waive, to extend, or not to plead the statute of limitation applicable to an action arising out of a contract express or implied in fact or in law, if made after the accrual of the cause of action and made, either with or without consideration, in a writing signed by the promisor or his agent is effective, according to its terms, to prevent interposition of the defense of the statute of limitation in an action or proceeding commenced within the time that would be applicable if the cause of action had arisen at the date of the promise, or within such shorter time as may be provided in the promise."

-However, in John J. Kassner & Co., Inc. v.
+However, in John J. Kassner & Co. v.
 City of New York, 46 N.Y.2d 544, 550-51 (1979), which involved GOL §17-103, the Court of Appeals noted that "due to the combined private and public interests involved, individual parties are not entirely free to waive or modify the statutory defense": "[P]arties may cut back on the statute of limitations by agreeing that any suit must be commenced within a shorter period than is prescribed by law.
-Such an agreement does not conflict with public policy but, in fact, "more effectively secures the end sought to be attained by the statute of limitations" (Ripley v.
+Such an agreement does not conflict with public policy but, in fact, 'more effectively secures the end sought to be attained by the statute of limitations' (Ripley v.
 Aetna Ins.
 Co., 30 N.Y.
 136, 163).
 Thus an agreement which modifies the statute of limitations by specifying a shorter, but reasonable, period within which to commence an action is enforceable."
-See also Deutsche Bank, 32 N.Y.3d 139.
+See also Deutsche Bank and Bayridge, above.